 This treatise is geared for the criminal trial attorney and covers the current status of the law of evidence, relying on the common law, Federal Rules of Evidence, federal statutes and exclusionary rules of the U.S. Supreme Court.
 Such topics as trial procedure, competency of witnesses, real evidence and search or seizure are examined in detail.
 Updated annually.

 This is a six-volume analysis of the Federal Rules of Evidence.
-The publication is organized on a rule-by-rule basis and contains the complete text of the Advisory Committee Notes.
-It also incorporates case law, law review, and other practice references, while also discussing important evidence doctrines not specifically covered by particular Rules.
+The publication is organized on a rule-by-rule basis as annotations to each rule (click the "+" next to "Primary Source with Annotations" to browse this treatise).
+It contains the complete text of the Advisory Committee Notes and also incorporates case law, law review, and other practice references.
+It also discusses important evidence doctrines not specifically covered by particular Rules.

 This multi-volume treatise is a complete, in-depth overview of the subject of evidence, based on review of thousands of federal cases construing and applying the Federal Rules of Evidence.
 It addresses rulings on evidence, preliminary questions, limited admissibility, and judicial notice.
 Presumptions in civil and criminal actions and proceedings, relevancy and its limits, privileges, witnesses, and expert testimony are also addressed.
 Appendices in volume 5 provide the Federal Rules of Evidence and a legislative and committee history of the rules.
-Updated in print format by pocket parts; updated electronically annually.
+Updated annually.

 This is a comprehensive treatise on the Federal Rules of Evidence that serves as a succinct yet scholarly analysis of the Evidence Rules for judges, practitioners, and students.
-This work contains a careful examination of the most recent changes in the Federal Rules, including those that went into effect in December of 2006.
+This work contains a careful examination of the most recent changes in the Federal Rules.
 Updated annually online.